 Home » Conditions » Skin & hair » pigmentations

 Skin pigmentation is a natural process determined by melanin, a pigment produced by cells called melanocytes.
-Melanin production is influenced by various factors, and dysfunctions in this process can lead to the appearance of pigment spots, which can be aesthetically bothersome.
+Melanin production is influenced by various factors.
+Dysfunctions in this process can cause the appearance of pigmented spots, which may be aesthetically bothersome.
+In fact, radiant and even skin without spots is a frequent request.

-In most cases, skin pigmentation is harmless.
+In most cases, skin pigmentations are harmless.

 However, when brown spots appear, it is essential to consult a doctor for an accurate diagnosis.

-• Age spots (lentigos).
+• Age spots.

 • Melasma.